Audio Time Stretch Calculator

 The quality of time-stretched audio depends on multiple interrelated factors including the stretch ratio, source material characteristics, algorithm selection, and processing parameters.
 Understanding these relationships enables optimal results for different applications.
 Source material with clear harmonic structure and minimal transient content generally stretches better than complex, densely mixed material with rapid changes and multiple simultaneous elements.

-Stretch ratio limitations vary significantly by algorithm and content type.
+Stretch ratio limitations vary noticeably by algorithm and content type.
 Phase vocoding typically maintains excellent quality within ±25% changes, acceptable quality to ±50%, and shows increasing artifacts beyond that range.
 Granular techniques may preserve transient definition better at moderate ratios but can introduce timing irregularities at extreme settings.
 Hybrid algorithms dynamically adjust their approach to optimize quality across different ratio ranges and content types.

 Optimization strategies include content-aware preprocessing, adaptive parameter adjustment, and multi-stage processing for extreme ratios.
 Professional implementations often employ automatic content analysis to classify material and select optimal algorithms and parameters.
 Advanced techniques include transient preservation algorithms, harmonic-percussive separation for targeted processing, and artifact reduction through spectral masking and psychoacoustic modeling.